Hiking advice for the West of Ireland

 7. Hats and Gloves – Woolly hats are best for warmth, but they do get wet.
 I actually prefer a baseball cap, but that does not keep your head as warm and cannot be pulled down over your ears, like the woolly hat can.
 I always bring the woolly hat in my rucksack as a back-up, while wearing the baseball cap.
 Gloves should be able to keep water out, but they won’t manage that forever.
 While I rarely bother wearing my gloves unless it’s winter and I’m going above, say, 400 m, they are always in the rucksack.
 One thing to note about headgear and gloves is to be wearing them before you get cold, rather than waiting to be cold before putting them on.
 Stay warm!

 8. Rucksack – Mine is a Eurohike, which I think is a brand of Millets outdoor shops.
 The model I have is a Weekender 35 litre and its most important feature is the rain guard that I can pull over it and tighten if the weather gets wet and windy.
 My advice : start your walk with a half empty rucksack, so it has space to take the layers, as you peel them off.
 And put in it what I’ve advised you to, above.

 9. Poles – Personally, I don’t use walking poles, but if you generally do, then you definitely want them in the West of Ireland.

 A word on Lyme Disease :

 Parts of the West of Ireland are full of bracken and deer and ticks – Connemara National Park being one example.
 Protect yourself against tick bites by covering up, especially your legs.
 I wear long socks and trousers.
-Always check your body for ticks after a hike and be aware that they particularly like the soft, warm parts of the body, such as behind the ears and between the legs.
+Always check your body for ticks after a hike and be aware that they particularly like the soft, warm parts of the body, such as behind the ears, armpits and between the legs.
 Read this informative website and be vigilant.